China launches first cargo spacecraft as part of space station goal

 The spacecraft can carry 6 tonnes of goods, 2 tonnes of fuel and can fly unmanned for three months, state media said.

-Despite the advances in its space program for military, commercial and scientific purposes, China still lags behind the United States and Russia.
+Despite the advances in its space programme for military, commercial and scientific purposes, China still lags behind the United States and Russia.

 In late 2013, China's Jade Rabbit rover landed on the Moon to great national fanfare, but ran into severe technical difficulties.